 This allows you to prevent costly repairs and replacements.
 With proper maintenance work, you minimize complex problems.
 You can also prevent any accidents due to a malfunction.

 Do not wait before it’s too late to perform these procedures.
 By the time you hear a noisy garage door, it means your system is already working extra hard.
-It would be better to stick to a lubricating schedule or seek professional maintenance from a reputable garage door company.
+It would be better to stick to a lubricating schedule or seek professional maintenance from a reputable San Diego garage door repairman.

 The Pre-Lubrication Requirements You Must Implement